Newlyn

-Newlyn (Lulynn) is a seaside town and fishing port in south-west Cornwall, England, United Kingdom.
-It is the largest fishing port in England.
+Newlyn (Lulynn /kw/, meaning fleet pool) is a seaside town and fishing port in south-west Cornwall, England, United Kingdom.
+It is the largest fishing port by tonnage in England.

 Newlyn lies on the shore of Mount's Bay and forms a small conurbation with the neighbouring town of Penzance.
 It is part of the Penzance civil parish.
 The principal industry is fishing, although there are also a variety of yachts and pleasure boats in the harbour, as Newlyn has become a popular holiday destination with pubs and restaurants.
 Although the parish is now listed under Penzance, there is an electoral ward in separate existence called Mousehole, Newlyn and St Buryan.
-The population as of the 2011 census was 4,432.

 Toponymy

 The settlement is recorded as Nulyn in 1279 and as Lulyn in 1290, and the name is thought to be derived from the Cornish for "pool for a fleet of boats" which is thought to refer to the shallows offshore known as Gwavas Lake, traditionally the principal mooring for the fishing fleet in the area.